Murder of Helen Betty Osborne

-Helen Betty Osborne, or Betty Osborne (July 16, 1952 – November 13, 1971), was a Cree Aboriginal woman from Norway House reserve who was kidnapped and murdered while walking down Third Street in The Pas, Manitoba.
+Helen Betty Osborne, known as Betty Osborne (July 16, 1952 – November 13, 1971), was a Cree Indigenous woman from Norway House reserve who was kidnapped and murdered while walking down Third Street in The Pas, Manitoba.

 Life

-Osborne was born in Norway House, Manitoba, the eldest of 12 children born to Joe and Justine (née McKay) Osborne.
+Helen Betty Osborne was born in Norway House Cree Nation, Manitoba, the eldest of 14 children born to Joe and Justine (née McKay) Osborne.
 Her ambition was to go to college and become a teacher.
-There was no secondary school in Norway House, so she had to leave home for further education.
+There was no secondary school in Norway House, so she had to leave her home community for further education.
 She spent two years at Guy Hill Residential School, just outside The Pas, Manitoba, a culturally mixed town of European Canadians, Métis and Cree people.
-In the fall of 1971, Osborne attended Margaret Barbour Collegiate in The Pas, boarding with a non-aboriginal family.
+In the fall of 1971, Osborne attended Margaret Barbour Collegiate in The Pas, boarding with a non-Indigenous family.

-On the evening of her death, Osborne had spent time with friends at The Northern Lite Cafe and then at the Bensons' place (where she was staying) before heading back downtown.
+On the evening of her death, Osborne had spent time with friends at The Northern Lite Cafe before heading back downtown.
 Around midnight, Osborne's friends returned home; very little is known of Osborne's whereabouts or actions after this time.
-She was walking home at approximately 2:30 a.m. when she was abducted, repeatedly raped, brutally beaten, stabbed with a screwdriver over 50 times, and killed.
-The following day, Kenny Gurba, a fourteen-year-old in the town, grew tired of fishing and went off looking for rabbit tracks when he discovered her unclothed body.
+She was walking home at approximately 2:30 a.m. when she was abducted, repeatedly raped, brutally beaten, stabbed with a screwdriver over 50 times, and murdered.
+The following day, Kenny Gurba, a fourteen-year-old from The Pas, MB, grew tired of fishing and went off looking for rabbit tracks when he discovered Helen Betty’s unclothed body.
 He and his father reported the discovery to the police.